Unlike other natural aspects of aging, spider veins are entirely treatable.

-Spider veins are thin, blue, purple or red veins that appear on the skin’s surface.
+Spider veins are thin, blue, purple, or red veins that appear on the skin’s surface.
 Spider veins are often on the legs or face, but they can appear anywhere on the body.
 While varicose veins are like ropes, spider veins are like threads.
-Although spider veins are considered cosmetic, they frequently cause symptoms and are treatable with our trademarked VeinErase program.

-Veins slightly larger than spider veins are called reticular veins, also known as feeding veins since they “feed spider veins blood.”
-These veins are typically blue or green and are one to three millimeters in size.
-Reticular veins are treated in the same fashion and at the same time as spider veins.
-Both types of veins are considered cosmetic and most insurance carriers do not cover treatment.
+Related to spider veins, reticular veins (also known as feeder veins) are slightly larger but treated in the same fashion and at the same time as spider veins.
+Feeder veins are known as such since they “feed” blood to spider veins.
+Feeder veins are typically blue or green and are one to three millimeters in size.
+Both spider and feeder veins are considered cosmetic and most insurance carriers do not cover treatment.

 Learn about the spider vein treatment options available at Miller Vein…